Poland Is Not Yet Lost: Choice of national anthem

-When Poland re-emerged as an independent state after World War I in 1918, it had to make a decision about its national symbols.
-While the coat of arms and the flag were officially adopted as soon as 1919, the question of a national anthem had to wait.
-Apart from "Poland Is Not Yet Lost", there were other popular patriotic songs which could compete for the status of an official national anthem.
+When Poland re-emerged as an independent state after World War I in 1918, it had to decide on its national symbols.
+While the coat of arms and the flag were officially adopted as early as 1919, the question of a national anthem had to wait.
+Apart from "Poland Is Not Yet Lost", there were other popular patriotic songs that could compete for the status of an official national anthem.